Choosing a Car Seat

 What should I look for in a child car seat?

 You should look for a car seat that best fits your child and your vehicle.
+Not all car seats are the same and they don’t all work in every type of car.
 The car seat that you choose should be based on the height and weight of your child.
 To determine this, you should test the seat to make sure it fits your baby and your vehicle properly.
-To ensure that you are properly installing the car seat, read the instructions carefully or contact a certified car seat technician in your neighborhood.
+To ensure that you are properly installing the car seat, read the manufacturer’s instructions carefully or contact a certified car seat technician in your neighborhood.